-- 5.4.7 HIGHWAY TOURIST RECREATION COMMERCIAL areas shall be used for only:
+5.4.7 HIGHWAY TOURIST RECREATION COMMERCIAL areas shall be used for only:

 - a. local tourist commercial;

 - b. highway commercial;

 - c. local commercial; and,

 - d. public uses.

 - 5.4.8 Notwithstanding the above, HIGHWAY TOURIST RECREATION COMMERCIAL areas in Bridal Falls may also be used for:

 - a. major tourist recreation commercial;

 - b. commercial campgrounds; and,

 - c. holiday parks.

-- 5.4.9 Notwithstanding Policy 5.4.7, HIGHWAY TOURSIT RECREATION COMMERCIAL areas along the south side of Yale Road, west of Highway 9, may be considered for rezoning by the Regional Board for a broader range of uses compatible with local commercial such as mixed use or live-work spaces that encourage a diversified housing stock while still meeting the day to day commercial needs of the local community.
-This would be considered consistent with the policies of this Plan. - 5.4.10 New or expanded HIGHWAY TOURIST RECREATION COMMERCIAL uses should be: - a. accessible from a collector or arterial road to avoid increased traffic through residential areas; - b. designed to ensure high quality architectural standard which incorporates accessibility principles, respects the character and does not reduce the quality of life for the surrounding neighbourhood; - c. served by an approved community water system; and, - d. served by an adequate on-site sewage disposal system or, where available, connected to an approved community sanitary sewer system.
+- 5.4.9 New or expanded HIGHWAY TOURIST RECREATION COMMERCIAL uses should be:

+- a. accessible from a collector or arterial road to avoid increased traffic through residential areas;

+- b. designed to ensure high quality architectural standard which respects the character and does not reduce the quality of life for the surrounding neighbourhood;

+- c. served by an approved community water system; and,

+- d. served by an adequate on-site sewage disposal system or, where available, connected to an approved community sanitary sewer system.

-5.4.11 Land in the HIGHWAY TOURIST RECREATION COMMERCIAL areas shall be subdivided only in accordance with the standards of the Responsible Authorities, except that the parcel size shall not be less than:
+5.4.10 Land in the HIGHWAY TOURIST RECREATION COMMERCIAL areas shall be subdivided only in accordance with the standards of the Responsible Authorities, except that the parcel size shall not be less than: